Top 8 ice cream parlours

 6 Badiani Gelato

-Bringing the craft of gelato making all the way from Florence to the streets of London, this Italian Gelateria pride themselves on being able to replicate any flavour to delight their customers, including savoury options.
+Bringing the craft of gelato making all the way from Florence to the streets of London, this Italian Gelateria pride themselves on being in “constant search the most satisfying and original flavours.”
 From the warm orange walls of the shop, the doors at the back open to a beautiful covered terrace with comfy chairs and vines creeping up the walls, offering a relaxing space mimicking a warm Italian square to enjoy your gelato in.

 FULHAM ROAD, CHELSEA.
 BADIANI1932.COM